The FP&A Trends Webinar. Five Critical Roles for Building a World-Class FP&A Team

 For the models described in this set of blogs to work effectively, some form of planning technology will be required.
-For most organisations that technology today is the spreadsheet.
+For most organisations, that technology today is the spreadsheet.
 Spreadsheets have been the dominant tool within organisations for planning, forecasting and management reporting for the past 20 years.
-And despite the availability of systems aimed at finance, Gartner estimate that around 50% of large and 75% of mid-size organisations still use spreadsheets for enterprise planning and reporting.
+And despite the availability of systems aimed at finance, Gartner estimates that around 50% of large and 75% of mid-size organisations still use spreadsheets for enterprise planning and reporting.

 Specialist enterprise planning and reporting systems have been available for many years.
-They were developed specifically to overcome the limitations of spreadsheets and possess a number of common capabilities such as being multidimensional, multi-user, and having name based rules, workflow and integrated reporting.
+They were developed specifically to overcome the limitations of spreadsheets and possess several common capabilities, such as being multidimensional, multi-user, and having name-based rules, workflow and integrated reporting.
 But despite the advantages over spreadsheets, there are still some fundamental issues that stop them from supporting the data-driven planning framework outlined in these blogs.

-A new generation of planning systems are beginning to emerge.
+A new generation of data-driven planning systems is beginning to emerge.
 These systems are very different from traditional planning systems and have an architecture that enables them to support the modern agile planning process.
-From a user perspective they operate as a single management system where planning can be driven by events and exceptions in the business environment.
+From a user perspective, they operate as a single management system where planning can be driven by events and exceptions in the business environment.

 To support this ‘data-driven' view, these systems have totally integrated capabilities for:

 They automatically restrict access through individual user profiles and involve people as required in the planning/review process through automated, personalised ‘To Do’ lists.

-- Scenario planning: They allow management to assess the impact of unknowable and uncontrollable events by simulating different business conditions and how they impact corporate goals.
+They allow management to assess the impact of unknowable and uncontrollable events by simulating different business conditions and how they impact corporate goals.

 They provide a range of report formats that are automatically distributed throughout the organisation based on individual responsibilities.

 The good FP&A System supports the following: